-While the concept of boredom is as old as time, scientists are just chipping away at what exactly it means, how it occurs, and how to classify different “types” of boredom.
-The most widely accepted definition is described in terms of attention: boredom is the frustrating experience of wanting but being unable to engage in satisfying activity, meaning a bored person cannot engage the internal (thoughts or feelings) or external (environment) factors necessary to produce a satisfying activity.
+While the concept of boredom is as old as time, scientists are just chipping away at what it means, how it occurs, and how to classify different “types” of boredom.
+The most widely accepted definition is described in terms of attention: Boredom is the frustrating experience of wanting but being unable to engage in satisfying activity, meaning a bored person cannot engage the internal (thoughts or feelings) or external (environment) factors necessary to produce a satisfying activity.

 For instance, if you’re sitting in your room watching Keeping Up With the Kardashians (but the fact that Kim is picking out her 100th Gucci onesie is not interesting) while checking Instagram (but the photos of your friends’ lunches or engagement rings are not stimulating), you might end up feeling bored because you can’t find something that adequately captures your attention at the moment.
-Once an engaging activity is found (say, you start planning the healthy meals you’re going to bring to the work potluck), the sense of boredom seems to disappear.
+Once an engaging activity is found (say, you start planning the healthy meal you’re going to bring to the work potluck), the sense of boredom seems to disappear.

 But occasional, passing boredom (not the chronic kind) that increases daydreaming can actually help achieve the ingenuity that organizations seek.
 And it’s in desperate demand: Psychologists have found that America is experiencing a creativity decline, with scores decreasing each year since 1990 (even while IQ increases).

-Death Bad Health — When Boredom Doesn't Help
+Death Bad Health

 Embracing Boredom—The Takeaway